axisgroup/qlik-hooks/docs/introduction/core-concepts.md

 Here we set up an engineVersion state object that has the response from the Qlik Engine, loading state, and a call function to re-request the api and get an updated response.

 The engineVersion state gets set asynchronously, so the data response won't be available until a response from the Engine is received.
-See [Making API Calls](../basics/making-api-calls.html) for more a more in-depth look at how to use Qlik Hooks
+See [Making API Calls](../basics/making-api-calls.html) for more a more in-depth look at how to use Qlik Hooks, and check out the recipes section for more examples.

 ## Following the Rules of React Hooks